LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/exercises.rst

    #.
 The chores list should have an underlined heading.
    #.
 The chores in the list should be italicized.

-Before moving on, :ref:`save and commit your work <angular-lesson1-save>`.
+Before moving on, click the GitHub login button.
+Save your work and rename the project (something like "angular-lesson-1-exercises").
+Click the blue "Commit" button just above the files panel to store your project.

 Part 2: Add More Components
 ----------------------------